WaterByWind/edgeos-bl-mgmt/README.md

 discussion thread in the Ubiquiti Networks community forums.

-This utility is one option among several for ingress filtering, and is primarily intended to be used in lieu of blackhole-routing and BGP route filtering.
+This utility is one option among several for ingress filtering, and is primarily intended to be used in lieu of, or perhaps in supplement of, (egress-based) blackhole-routing and BGP route filtering.

+#### Note
-Note that arbitrary lists should not be arbitrarily added or enabled for blocking.
+Arbitrary lists should not be summarily added or enabled for blocking.
-Review of each list should be performed combined with a period of careful monitoring after enabling to ensure legitimate traffic is not blocked.
+Review of each list should be performed combined with a period of careful monitoring after enabling to ensure legitimate traffic is not affected.
 Some public "blocklists" are known to be rather aggressive and add addresses/netblocks too easily.